melchor629/node-chromecaster-lib/README.md

 $ npm install chromecaster-lib
 ```

 For electron 1.8, node 8 and 9, it will download a compiled version from Github.
+Uses the library portaudio, but to compile, doesn't need to have the library itself, only the headers.
+To execute, the library can be put on an accessible path or can be put anywhere and load it using `AudioInput.loadNativeLibrary(String)`.

 **Mac Users**: You must install portaudio using `brew install portaudio`.